thoughtworks-jumpstart/guides/docs/javascript/node-server.md

 })
 ```

 To serve requests, the server needs to listen to a specific port number.
-Listen to `PORT` number that was set earlier.
+Listen to `PORT` number that was set earlier:

 ```js
 // index.js